-Parks College classes meet on Monday through Thursday.
+Parks College classes meet Monday through Friday.
 Day classes begin at 8:00 a.m.
 Night classes begin at 6:00 p.m.
 Classes may be scheduled on other days or at other times when necessary to provide classes for all students.
 Specific times and locations of each class are available on the Class Schedule published prior to the beginning of each quarter.